Alex Boncayao Brigade (film)

 Alex Boncayao Brigade is a 1989 action film directed by Joey del Rosario.
 The film stars Ronnie Ricketts, Mia Prats, George Estregan Jr., Richard Bonnin and Marco Polo, alongside Dave Brodett, Val Iglesias, Nick Romano, Bomber Moran, and Dexter Doria.
 It is about the titular communist militant group (otherwise known as the Sparrow Unit) that functions as the urban guerrilla unit of the New People's Army.
 Produced by Olympia Pictures, the film was released on January 18, 1989.

-Critic Lav Diaz expressed that the film was "nothing extraordinary".